TimothyRedPanda/red_panda_icons/README.md

 `npm install framer-motion`

 That's it!
 I hope you enjoy them.
 I will be adding more as time goes on.
+When you import them into your project, each one has two props color (the stroke color) and dimension —the size in px, e.g., 48px.

+`<CircleLoader dimension="32px" color="#000"/>`

+Both these props are optional, so no worries if you just want to use the defaults.